 Small business rate relief

-The Government has made changes to the Small Business Rate Relief Scheme from 1st April 2017.
-This is to help more small companies benefit from the relief.
+From 1 April 2017 the government made changes to the Small Business Rate Relief Scheme to help more small companies benefit from the relief.

-From 1st April 2017 if you meet the eligibility criteria you'll receive 100% Small Business Rate Relief for your main property up to a Rateable Value of £12,000.
-If you occupy one property and the Rateable Value is £12,000 or less your Business Rates bill for 2017/18 will now be zero.
-This will be if you apply for Small Business Rate Relief.
+If you meet the eligibility criteria you'll receive 100% Small Business Rate Relief for your main property up to a Rateable Value of £12,000.
+If you occupy one property and the Rateable Value is £12,000 or less your Business Rates bill will now be zero if you apply for Small Business Rate Relief.